 Finally, don’t forget about insurance

-Motoring savings don’t just come from fuel economy.
-If you’ve got more than one car in the household it may be cheaper to buy a multi-car policy than a policy for each car.
+Fuel economy is a great way to save money on your motor, but it's not the only way.
+If you’ve got more than one car in the household it may be cheaper to consider a multi-car policy than a policy for each car.
 You should also make sure your policy is based on the amount of miles you drive – especially if you’re cutting back.

-It’s also important to check what your cover includes – most policies have optional extras that you can add for a little more money.
-Make sure you’re not paying for things you don’t need.
+It’s also important to check what your cover includes – most policies have optional extras that you can add at an extra cost.
+Consider whether you're paying for things you may not need.

 Most car insurance policies have a standard excess if you make a claim.
-You could lower your premium by choosing a higher excess although, obviously, this could be a false economy as if you have an accident, you could end up paying more.
+You could lower your premium by choosing a higher excess although, obviously, this could be a false economy as if you have an accident, you're likely to end up paying more.